tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 #  IANA Considerations

 This document requests three actions by IANA.

 ## Extra Column to TLS ExtensionType Values Registry

-IANA is requested to add an extra column to the
-"TLS ExtensionType Values" registry to indicate whether an extension is only applicable to DTLS and to include this document as an additional reference for the registry.
+IANA is requested to add an extra column named "DTLS-Only" to the "TLS ExtensionType Values" registry to indicate whether an extension is only applicable to DTLS and to include this document as an additional reference for the registry.